unibe-icelab/thz-image-explorer/paper/paper.md

 while the label of the ROI is saved in the "ROI Labels" meta-data field as a comma-separated list.
 The file can then be opened with Python using the `pydotthz` package to further process the data.
-The `dotthz` package provides a convenient way to read and write dotTHz files and with the following code one can easily extract and average the region of interest.
 A Python code snipped for ROI extraction and the PSF generation script can be found in the `scripts` directory of the repository.

 # Summary